 - E-mail email@example.com to let us know that you have started self-isolating.
 Wellness staff will follow up with you during business hours on the next business day.
 If it’s after-hours or you have an urgent need, contact Campus Safety at 503-768-7777.
-If you have tested positive, Wellness Services or Campus Safety will initiate the delivery of an N-95 mask to your room, along with a key to the COVID bathroom in your building–you should not use the bathroom in your apartment suite.
+If you have live on campus and have tested positive, Wellness Services or Campus Safety will initiate the delivery of an N-95 mask to your room, along with a key to the COVID bathroom in your building–you should not use the bathroom in your apartment suite.

-- Stay in your room.
+- Stay in your room (or residence, if you live off-campus).
 When you must leave your room (e.g., to use the restroom), wear a face covering.
 Wear a face covering whenever you are around other people, even your roommate.
 If you have a single room on campus, you do not need to wear a face mask when you are alone in your room.
 Remember that disposable masks are not meant for extended use.
 Dispose of them if they get dirty, too moist from breathing, and/or after more than 8 hours of continuous use.
 Do not reuse.
 Whenever you are not using your mask, cover your cough.
 If you are using a cloth mask, make sure you are washing it regularly.
 This can be done by hand, in a sink with hot water and soap, if you do not have access to a laundry room or services.

 - Avoid using shared bathroom facilities at the same time as other students.